 - Check the outside vents to make sure they are clear of debris and overgrowth

-- Begin running the air system 2 hours before and after the building is occupied
+- Run the the air system 2 hours before a after the building is occupied

 - Don’t be tempted to save money by keeping settings low or turning them off on a nice day; The health and safety of the staff and student’s outweigh additional electricity expense